cplmakerlab/cplmakerlab.github.io/_guides/intro-to-bitcoin-blockchains-and-cryptocurrency.md

 ### What is cryptocurrency?

 Cryptocurrency is a portmanteau of "cryptography" and "currency".
 Cryptocurrency has become a general catch-all term to describe digital currencies that rely on encrypted signatures for authenticity.
-Most cryptocurrency falls into two categories: coins and tokens.
+There are two categories of cryptocurrency: coins and tokens.

 A **coin** refers to a cryptocurrency that has its own blockchain network.
 For example, Bitcoin (BTC) runs on its own blockchain, while Ether (ETH) runs on the Ethereum blockchain.